 Added to your cart

-Well a USB mic connects directly through to the USB port on your computer, while a mic with a standard XLR mic connects via a recording interface or a digital I/O.
+A USB mic connects directly to the USB port on your computer, while an XLR mic requires an external recording interface or a digital I/O.

-Neither option is inherently better than the other—in fact many USB mics use the exact same components as their XLR counterparts, so the sound quality iscomparable.
-However each type of mic excels in different situations.
-In this article we’ll take a look at the benefits of each configuration to help you find the perfect mic for your streaming rig.
+Neither option is inherently better than the other.
+In fact, many USB mics use the exact same components as their XLR counterparts, so the sound quality is comparable.
+However, each type of mic excels in different situations.

-The Blue Yeti Pro is perfect for gamers who want it all—the convenience of recording via USB, and the flexibility of recording via XLR.
+The Blue Yeti Pro is perfect for gamers who want both the convenience of recording via USB and the flexibility of recording via XLR.
 Yeti Pro is the first microphone that captures 24-bit/192kHz digital recordings on your desktop and connects to professional recording equipment in the studio.
 Whether you record at home, in the studio, or on the go, Yeti Pro offers the best of both worlds.

 Streamer | twitch.tv/bloodyfaster